Back to Blog

 Computer Use Agents act as the eyes and hands of modern automation, operating across browsers, desktop, and virtualized environments.

-• Agentic Perception: Agents interpret UI elements, spatial relationships, dynamic states, and rendered data directly from the interface, combining perception with reasoning to decide and execute next optimal action.
+• Agentic Perception: Agents interpret UI elements, spatial relationships, dynamic states, and rendered data from what’s rendered on screen, combining perception with reasoning to decide and execute the next action.

-AskUI operationalizes this agent approach by unifying multimodal understanding with OS-level control, enabling autonomous interaction across Canvas applications, desktop software, and virtualized enterprise environments.
+AskUI operationalizes this agent approach by combining screen-based understanding with OS-level control, enabling autonomous interaction across Canvas applications, desktop software, and virtualized enterprise environments.

 • Canvas rendering engines